Zephia-Sero/style/C.md

 // Should match the name of the struct. typedef struct AllDataStructuresAreLikeThis AllDataStructuresAreLikeThis;
-// Same naming style as structs unless used like a integral or floating type. typedef uint64_t UUID;
+// Same naming style as structs, but name should be descriptive for its use. typedef uint64_t UserID;
-// If used as a number (ie. in arithmetic calculations): typedef char char

 #define MACROS_ARE_ALSO_LIKE_THIS
 #define EVEN_IF_THEY_ARE_FUNCTION_MACROS(x)